AMReX-Astro/Microphysics/sphinx_docs/source/eos.rst

 complex way that composition enters into the entropy, the entropy formulation here is only correct for a :math:`\gamma = 5/3` gas.

-Note that the implementation provided in Microphysics is the same as the version shipped with MAESTRO, but more general than the ``gamma_law`` EOS provided with CASTRO.
-CASTRO’s default EOS only fills the thermodynamic information in ``eos_t`` that is required by the hydrodynamics module in CASTRO.

 polytrope
 ---------